 - compressors or generators

 - leaf blowers or mulchers

 - oxyacetylene burners

-If noise can be heard at residential premises at the following times, the person making the noise may be issued with a fine.
+If you can hear a noise at a residential premises at the following times, Brisbane City Council may issue a fine.

 7pm to 7am